sjentsch/lsjDocs/Ch04/Ch04_Descriptives_1.rst

    economist of the bank’s trading arm, CommSec.

-This probably comes as a huge surprise to anyone with a mortgage, or who wants a mortgage, or pays rent, or isn’t completely oblivious to what’s been going on in the Australian housing market over the last several years.
+This probably comes as a huge surprise to anyone with a mortgage, or who wants a mortgage, or pays rent, or is not completely oblivious to what is been going on in the Australian housing market over the last several years.
 Back to the article: